Ongoing Projects at NEHRI

 Sustainable Anesthesia: Identifying Opportunities for Greenhouse Gas Emission Reduction in the Surgical Setting

 There is an increased interest in the climate impacts of anesthetic gases stemming from two primary factors.
 First, anesthetics have a high carbon footprint and contribute to the total carbon footprint of healthcare around the world.
-Second, certain potent anesthetic greenhouse gases (GHG) can be easily and safely replaced by other
+Second, certain potent anesthetic greenhouse gases (GHG) can be easily and safely replaced by other options that are currently in clinical use.

-Our goals in this study are to (1) describe the types and estimate quantity of anesthesia gases used in surgical theaters in SUMC; (2) explore factors that contribute to the usage of anesthetic gases, including the surgery properties and surgical teams; (3) estimate the stands and beliefs of the medical personnel with respect to
+In this study we (1) describe the types and estimate quantity of anesthesia gases used in surgical theaters in SUMC; (2) explore factors that contribute to the usage of anesthetic gases, including the surgery properties and surgical teams; (3) estimate the stands and beliefs of the medical personnel with respect to anesthesia in their clinical practice.

 Environmental Exposures and Their Influence on Susceptibility to Upper Respiratory Tract Infections in Children with Asthma

 This nationwide study investigates how environmental exposures influence the risk of upper respiratory tract infections (URTIs) among children with asthma.
-Using electronic medical records from Clalit Health Services and data from national environmental monitoring stations across Israel, the study links clinical outcomes with environmental conditions such as air pollution and meteorological factors to identify exposure-related risks for pediatric asthma patients.
+Using electronic medical records from Clalit Health Services and data from national environmental monitoring stations across Israel, the study links clinical outcomes with environmental conditions such as air pollution and meteorological factors to identify exposure-related risks for paediatric asthma patients.